gap-packages/unitlib/README.md

 properties and attributes as the one computed with LAGUNA.

-The current version  of UnitLib  contains normalized  unit groups  V(KG)  for all p-groups of order not greater than 243.
+The current version  of UnitLib  contains normalized  unit groups  V(KG)  for all p-groups of order less than 243.

 Libraries  of  normalized  unit groups  of groups  of all  orders  not  larger than 243, except for the order 128, are available in any operating system.